ManlyMarco/QuickAccessBox/README.md

 # KK_QuickAccessBox
-Plugin for CharaStudio that adds a quick access list for searching through all of the items, both stock and modded.
+Plugin for CharaStudio (part of Koikatu / Koikatsu Party) that adds a quick access list for searching through all of the items, both stock and modded.
 The plugin comes with thumbnails for the items, unlike the original studio interface.
 It's also instant and has low resource footprint, no need to wait for menus to open.

 ![preview](https://user-images.githubusercontent.com/39247311/61983223-d6fdf680-afff-11e9-8a44-95509f681ce0.png)